-This program is directed at high school students, grades 8-12, in Miami-Dade and Broward counties.
-However, Miami Waterkeeper may select exceptional middle school students to participate.
-All students under the age of 18 must complete a Parent Permission Form HERE in order to participate in Junior Ambassador programming.
+This program is directed at high school students, grades 9-12, in Miami-Dade and Broward counties.
+All students under the age of 18 must complete a Parent Permission Form HERE and send to firstname.lastname@example.org in order to participate in Junior Ambassador programming.

 Participating students must have a teacher-sponsor - someone identified by the applicant from their school.
-The teacher-sponsor will help the Junior Ambassador fulfill the requirements of this program by overseeing and facilitating presentations.
+The teacher-sponsor will support the Junior Ambassador in fulfilling the requirements of this program.

 How Do I Apply?

-Applications are due on the last day of January via email to email@example.com.
+Applications are due on August 25, 2017.
 In order to apply, students must submit:

-The 2017 Miami Waterkeeper Junior Ambassador Application is available HERE for download
+The 2017 Miami Waterkeeper Junior Ambassador Application can be completed online HERE

 - Complete the Miami Waterkeeper Junior Ambassador Application HERE.

 - Send your resume and Parent Permission Form (available HERE) to firstname.lastname@example.org